Basse-taille (“boss-TIE”) uses etched patterns in metal, but differs from champlevé in how the metal is treated.

 Basse-taille can sometimes be a much easier process to control than champlevé because the glass doesn’t discolor as much.
 It can also be much less time consuming because the stoning process is eliminated.

-With this first piece in the “Salt Point” series, I applied blacks first by sifting them very lightly onto the entire piece.
-The white was filled later and it had to be painstakingly removed from all the black enamel dots before each firing, a process that took many hours each time I fired.
+With this first piece in the “Salt Point” series, I applied black enamel first by sifting it very lightly onto the entire piece.
+The white areas were filled after the black was fired.
+However, the white had to be painstakingly removed from all the black enamel dots before each firing, a process that took many hours each time I fired.